by Texas Homesteader ~

 So I did…

 My most-used herbs are thyme, sage, oregano, basil and rosemary.
-So I make sure I always have them available, whether fresh or dried.
+So I grow them every year to make sure I always have them available, whether fresh or dried.

 Harvesting Fresh Herbs

 There’s nothing like fresh, organically-grown herbs to bump the flavor in any dish.
 (Although I do have the dried counterparts stored in small jars in my kitchen for use from time to time.)

 But when the growing season comes to an end I’ll harvest large bundles of my faves right before a killing freeze.
-I certainly don’t want to be forced to resort to buying expensive dried herbs again!
+I certainly don’t want to be forced to resort to buying tiny jars of expensive dried herbs again!

 Preparing Fresh Herbs For Drying

 After the herbs are harvested I’ll bring in the bundles and give them a quick wash.
-Then I’ll give them a quick shake to dislodge most of the moisture.
+Then I’ll give them a shake to dislodge most of the moisture.

 Finally I’ll lay out kitchen towels and allow the herbs to air dry for just a bit.

-After they’ve air dried some, it’s time to hang them for further herb drying.
+After they’ve air dried some, it’s time to dry them completely for storage.

 But I don’t have to fire up my dehydrator to dry those herbs.
 I’m going for an energy-free method that’s worked well for me for years.

 My Energy-Free Herb-Drying Setup

 I like to keep them where it’s convenient for me to use them.
 Right there at my fingertip’s reach.
-Several years ago RancherMan installed s-hooks to the back side of the wooden cabinet trim in my kitchen.
+Several years ago RancherMan installed s-hooks to the back side of a wooden cabinet trim in my kitchen.

 I’ll take the air-dried herbs and bundle & tie them with a cotton string.
 Then I’ll make a loop on one end and hook them over the hooks that RancherMan installed.

 The herbs finish drying right here where they’re most convenient for me.
 I can pull off what I need for a recipe, crush it between my palms and sprinkle it into my cooking right then, right there.

 And any additional leaves that might break loose fall into the sink instead of a countertop or the floor.
 So no extra countertop messes to clean up either.